COLD TEMPERATURE USE

 - Using a longer Picture Delay setting, 1 minute or more, allows the batteries a bit of a recovery period which can help extend battery life and improve camera performance.

-TEMPERATURE EFFECTS ON BATTERIES
+TEMPERATURE AFFECTS ON BATTERIES

 Alkaline batteries are greatly affected by temperature which results in a direct impact on the trail cameras performance.
 Below are some of the things that can be expected: